bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SurveyInstrumentModel_3DqMDOkJT9PgLG27L3f5fD/Documentation.md

-Model/name of the instrument used in the geophysical survey
+Model/name of the instrument used in the geophysical survey.